tokbtomas/azure-rdf2cosmos/README.md

 ## Azure PostgreSQL Cache

+Azure PostgreSQL is only needed if you use the database-backed cache by setting environment variable **AZURE_RDF2COSMOS_CACHE_TYPE** to "az-postgresql".

 Provision an instance of the **Azure PostgreSQL** relational database PaaS service.

 Within that (server) account create a database of any name, such as **dev**.